 17. Sodium Laureth Sulfate (SLES) is very similar to SLS and used as a surfactant (cleaning agent).
-It’s less irritating to skin and hair than SLS, but it’s more dangerous.
+It’s less irritating to skin and fur than SLS, but it’s more dangerous.
 The problem lies in the manufacturing process.
 To make the ingredient milder (less irritating), manufacturers put it through a process called ethoxylation.
 The problem is that ethoxylation produces a chemical called 1,4-dioxane which is a known carcinogen — cancer-causing agent.

 18. Ammonium Laureth Sulfate is used as a cleansing agent (surfactant) that remove oils and dirt and foaming agent.
 Just like all surfactants, this ingredient can cause irritation.
 It also poses a similar risk with SLES as the ingredient may be contaminated with potentially toxic manufacturing impurities such as 1,4-dioxane.

 19. Polysorbates are often used as a surfactant or emulsifier in cosmetic products.
 This ingredient is added in waterless shampoo to give you a thick, foamy shop.
 This ingredient is simply dangerous, it may react with both the scalp and skin, disrupting the skin’s natural pH balance, and destroying the skin’s natural protective barrier.

 20. Cocamidopropyl betaine is a surfactant found in many personal care products, including shampoo, toothpaste, and body wash.
 This ingredient has been associated with skin irritations and allergic reactions.